 As Ukraine is torn apart by the war that neither the country not its people wanted, I still want to go there one fine day (…typical me).

-We took the free tour of the city which started from Vörösmarty square in Pest and took us all the way to Buda castle.
+We (the Ukranian guy and me) took the ‘free’ tour of the city which started from Vörösmarty square in Pest and took us all the way to Buda castle.
 Pretty good value for free tour, eh?
 The tour ended in the castle area and both of us roamed around taking pictures.
 The castle is located on a hill with some fabulous views of the river Danube and Pest city.
+The castle is not much of a hike but if you are interested in hiking in Budapest, there are several other options nearby.

 The evening ended with our feet getting relaxed in one of the thermal baths followed by a relaxed bite in one of famous ruined pubs of Pest city.